Staber07/ProjectSCARS/README.md

 **Central Server SQLite Database**

 To start using SQLite, just edit `./CentralServer/config.json` and adjust the `database` property to use SQLite.
+The `connect_args` property is optional and can be used to pass additional SQLAlchemy connection arguments.

 ```jsonc
 {